- When you strike another player with a larp-safe weapon, you may make a 'damage call' to indicate the IC strength of the blow

 Damage calls must be clearly audible to the target; it is not necessary to shout them.

 If for any reason you are unable to call at least "SINGLE" damage i.e your damage would be nothing, you should avoid striking blows in combat.
 If you do need to strike a blow you must call NOTHING, and may also do so in other circumstances where this would be appropriate, such as if your character is sparring with another.
 Players may also agree in advance (such as when their characters are sparring) that all blows between them do NOTHING, but this must be clearly agreed upon by all parties OOC in advance.
-If in any case there is ambiguity players should assume blows do a SINGLE point of damage.
+You may choose to call lower damage than your highest damage call, e.g. if you can call DOUBLE you are able to call SINGLE or NOTHING instead.
+If in any case there is ambiguity, players should assume blows do a SINGLE point of damage.

 NOTHING, SINGLE, DOUBLE, TRIPLE, QUAD, QUIN, HEX, SEPT, OCT, NON, DEC.